Planning for Retirement with Income and Assets

 Income annuities shift the risk of living longer than expected to an insurance company.
 Insurers are able to pool this risk and use the markets to protect themselves in ways you can’t do on your own.
 When you purchase a traditional annuity, you pay a lump sum upfront, and then receive a regular paycheck for the rest of your life.
-With a Personal Pension, you contribute on a subscription basis and then get the same regular paycheck when you retire that you get from a traditional income annuity.
-You tell the insurance company at the onset when you want to start receiving your checks, allowing you to wait until you need it.

 We’ll start with the pros.
 When you purchase an income annuity, you receive a guaranteed stream of income that provides you with something invaluable: peace of mind.
 With an income annuity, you can spend your retirement savings with the promise of income on the horizon.

 Paying for security later on gives you more freedom to enjoy your hard-earned savings now.
 But remember: annuities are a form of insurance, not an investment.
 They won’t yield the high financial returns of stocks, but they’ll provide financial and mental comfort.